Alpha Speaks to Four Executives about Market Opportunity & Analysis at their Companies

 The cost of building digital products is decreasing and the speed at which product teams can reach millions of users is increasing.
 In this increasingly competitive landscape, you can’t build mediocre products and expect to be successful.

-Dan Martel, CEO of Clarity and Investor in Intercom, Unbounce and Udemy, shares his approach to building successful products.
+Dan Martel, CEO of Clarity and Investor in Intercom, Unbounce and Udemy, shares his approach to building successful products and identifying market opportunity.

 After deciding on a market to focus on, and an initial customer segment to serve, he asks himself one simple question: